Thisable-Dev/cc-thisable/bug-reports-v2/README.md

 <a id="code-and-references"></a>
 # Code Explanation and References
-So let's just see into my package.json
+So, How to authenticate api calling? let's just see into my package.json first
 ```json
 {
   "name": "bug-reports-v2",